LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 ## Update 0-prep.sh then run it

-This will the Workspace project that will provision the required groups by the Foundation.
+This will the Workspace project, service account and keys that will provision the required groups by the Foundation.

 ```bash
 nano 0-prep.sh